dimiruizp/dimiruizpsub.github.io/README.md

 #
 ToDo:
     - Add background
-    - Implement liquid for pots
+    - Implement liquidJS for pots
     - Add a /p/ to store posts
     - Create a /r/ to redirect
     - Create a /qr/ for creating QR Codes